 International court judges authorise Rohingya investigation

-The Hague, Nov 14 (AP) International Criminal Court judges on Thursday approved a request from prosecutors to open an investigation into crimes committed against Myanmar's Rohingya Muslim minority.
-The court said it has jurisdiction over crimes partially committed in Bangladesh, which is a member state of the court.
+International Criminal Court judges have approved a request from prosecutors to open an investigation into crimes committed against Myanmar's Rohingya Muslim minority.
+The court said Thursday that it has jurisdiction over crimes partially committed in Bangladesh, which is a member state of the court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)